Online Meeting Security Guide

 MyOwnConference is a versatile software offering that provides webinar solutions, online training capabilities, and secure video conferencing to businesses of all sizes.

 What sets MyOwnConference apart from the competition is its dedication to data security.
 MyOwnConference meetings are always digitally secured using AES encryption.
 This helps ensure that all of your company’s data is protected within the app.
-Additionally, MyOwnConference is GDPR compliant—meaning that it adheres to the general data protection regulations in the European Union.
+Additionally, MyOwnConference is GDPR-compliant — meaning that it adheres to the general data protection regulations in the European Union.

 If you are still unsure if MyOwnConference is right for your business, you can sign up for the free version of our webinar program.
 This version will allow you to have meetings with up to twenty other attendees but requires the paid version for a few of the more robust features available.